coq/coq/doc/sphinx/language/gallina-extensions.rst

 Deactivation of implicit arguments for parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Parsing Explicit
+.. flag:: Parsing Explicit

    Turning this option on (it is off by default) deactivates the use of implicit arguments.

    In this case, all arguments of constants, inductive types,
    constructors, etc, including the arguments declared as implicit, have
    to be given as if no arguments were implicit.
 By symmetry, this also
    affects printing.

 Canonical structures
 ~~~~~~~~~~~~~~~~~~~~